phil-anderson/blurp/README.md

 WORK IN PROGRESS - CHECK BACK LATER

 *TODO*
-* System.Freeze should pause timer.
-So should Ctrl+P pause.
 * Reference counting for images?
 * BUG Tall, narrow viewport causes completion message to be truncated.
 * Add toString() methods to model objects